zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

         )
     )

-As you can see with this little example, all routes have an explicit name and there's lot's of repetition going on.
+As you can see with this little example, all routes have an explicit name and there's lots of repetition going on.
 We have to redefine the default ``controller`` to be used every single time and we don't really have any structure within the configuration.
 Let's take a look at how we could bring more structure into a configuration like this.